-This section introduces how to generate an explanation for a pre-trained GNN model in a graph classification task.
-We first divide the pre-trained GNN model into a feature extractor $\Psi(\cdot)$ and a classifier $\xi(\cdot)$.
-Given a graph ${G}$, the original graph embedding $\boldsymbol h$ is computed as $\boldsymbol h = \Psi(G)$.
-The prediction $y$ is computed by $y = \xi(\boldsymbol h)$.
-Based on the given graph, our method extracts motifs from it and generates motif embedding $\boldsymbol M = [\boldsymbol m_1, \boldsymbol m_2, \dots, \boldsymbol m_t]$ using the pre-trained feature extractor $\Psi(\cdot)$.
-Since the original graph embedding is directly related to the predictions, we identify the most important motifs by investigating relationships between the original graph embedding and motif embedding.
-In this work, we employ an attention layer, which uses the original graph embedding $\boldsymbol h = \Psi({G})$ as query and motif embedding $\boldsymbol M$ as keys and values.
+Based on the given graph, our method extracts a motif list from it and generates motif embedding $\boldsymbol M = [\boldsymbol m_1, \boldsymbol m_2, \dots, \boldsymbol m_t]$ using the pre-trained feature extractor $\Psi(\cdot)$.
+Since the original graph embedding is directly related to the predictions, we identify the most important motifs by investigating relationships between the original graph embedding and motif embeddings.
+To this end, we employ an attention layer, which uses the original graph embedding $\boldsymbol h = \Psi({G})$ as query and motif embedding $\boldsymbol M$ as keys and values.
 The output of the attention layer is considered as a new graph embedding $\boldsymbol h'$.
 We interpret the attention scores as the strengths of relationships between the prediction and motifs.
 Thus, highly relevant motifs will contribute more to the new graph embedding.
 By feeding the new graph embedding $\boldsymbol h'$ into the pre-trained graph classifier $\xi(\cdot)$, a new prediction $y' = \xi(\boldsymbol h')$ is obtained.
-Using the loss based on $y$ and $y'$ evaluates the contribution of selected motifs to the final prediction, which trains the attention layer such that important motifs are selected to produce similar predictions as the original graph embedding.
-Formally, this process can be represented as
+The loss based on $y$ and $y'$ evaluates the contribution of selected motifs to the final prediction, which trains the attention layer such that important motifs are selected to produce similar predictions to the original graph embedding.
+Formally, this explanation process can be represented as

-where Attn is an attention layer and $f$ is a loss function.
-After training the attention layer, we can use the attention weights to identify important motifs.
-As far as we know, our work first attempts to use the attention mechanism for GNN explanation.
+where $\mbox{Attn}(\cdot)$ is an attention layer and $f$ is a loss function.
+After training, we use the attention scores to identify important motifs.
+To our knowledge, our work first attempts to use the attention mechanism for GNN explanation.
 We want to mention that the attention mechanism is only a tool for selecting important motifs.
 Any other methods that can identify relevances between two feature vectors can be applied in our model.
 In addition, attention scores are only used in training, while we have other metrics for evaluation.

-During testing, we use a threshold $\sigma / t$ to select important motifs, where $\sigma$ is a hyper-parameter and $t$ is the number of motifs extracted from the graph $G$.
-In our method, the explanation for the graph $G$ is the motifs whose attention weights are larger than the threshold.
-Algorithm~\ref{alg:1} describes the details of our GNN explanation method on graph classification tasks.
-In addition, we provide an illustration of the proposed MotifExplainer for graph classification tasks in Figure~\ref{fig:Method}.
+During testing, we use a threshold $\sigma / t$ to select important motifs, where $\sigma$ is a hyper-parameter and $t$ is the number of motifs extracted.
+The explanation includes the motifs whose attention scores are larger than the threshold.
+Algorithm~\ref{alg:1} describes our GNN explanation method on graph classification tasks.
+In addition, we provide an illustration of the proposed MotifExplainer in Figure~\ref{fig:Method}.